Publications & Reports on Depleted Uranium

-- VA Fact Sheet: Depleted Uranium (DU) (34 KB, PDF)
+- VA Fact Sheet: Depleted Uranium (DU) (408 KB, PDF)

-The Institute of Medicine of the National Academy of Sciences, a non-governmental organization, evaluates all relevant scientific literature and provides advice to the Secretary of Veterans Affairs on potential health effects of exposure to certain biological, chemical, and environmental agents associated with the 1991 Gulf War, including depleted uranium.
+HMD, a non-governmental organization, evaluates all relevant scientific literature and provides advice to the Secretary of Veterans Affairs on potential health effects of exposure to certain biological, chemical, and environmental agents associated with the Gulf War, including depleted uranium.
 Read Gulf War and Health: Updated Literature Review of Depleted Uranium.

 Download free viewer and reader software to view PDF, video and other file formats.